MattMcNam/webspec/README.md

 Usage
 -
 **Server**
-Transitioning to CMake, please refer to `BUILD.LINUX.md` or `BUILD.WINDOWS.md` for instructions.
+Transitioning to CMake, please refer to `BUILD.LINUX.md` or `BUILD.WINDOWS.md` in the server directory.
+For Linux builds: GCC & Clang are more pedantic, so expect new warnings and errors.
+Running Clang Static Analyzer is also recommended.
 **Client**
-To be added.
+Change `WebSpec.host` to your server's IP and the WebSpec port. (default localhost:28020)
+Note that Chrome requires the `--allow-file-access-from-files` launch option if running from disk.

 To-do
 -
-Much.
 See `TODO.md`

 License